ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_linux_ubuntu.md

 ```

 ## Install required software
-1. Install a recent Mono release for linux by following the guide for your Linux distribution here: [Mono Installation Guide](https://www.mono-project.com/download/stable/).
+1. Install a recent Mono release for Linux by following the guide for your Linux distribution here: [Mono Installation Guide](https://www.mono-project.com/download/stable/).
 When installing, use the "mono-devel" package:
 ```
 sudo apt install mono-devel
 ```